 Signal 2: The content engagement signal.
 When a prospect likes, comments on, or shares content about a problem your product solves — that is a buying intent signal.
 Not a weak one.
 A strong one.
 They took a public action that says "this problem is on my mind right now."

 A comment on a post about SEO automation challenges from a founder at a 15-person SaaS company is more valuable than 100 email addresses from a purchased list.
-It is a founder announcing their problem to their professional network.
 The right response is not a pitch.
-It is a genuinely useful reply to their comment that demonstrates you understand the problem - followed by a connection request with a contextual note referencing what they said.
+It is a genuinely useful reply that demonstrates you understand the problem — followed by a connection request with a contextual note referencing what they said.

 Signal 3: The explicit recommendation request.
 The most direct signal of all.
-A post that says "looking for recommendations on SEO tools for an early-stage SaaS team" or "what's everyone using for content automation?" is a buyer publicly announcing they are in the market.
+A post that says "looking for recommendations on SEO tools for an early-stage SaaS team" or "what is everyone using for content automation?" is a buyer publicly announcing they are in the market.

 The challenge: these posts disappear from feeds quickly.
 A recommendation request posted on Tuesday morning has most of its engagement by Tuesday afternoon.
 If you see it on Thursday, the prospect has already had 15 conversations without you.
 The timing problem is the execution problem.